Who this guide is for

-The registry staff will sign the Certificate of Pleadings.
-It shows the judge that your documents have been checked and are complete and correct.
+The registry staff sign the Certificate of Pleadings to show the judge that your documents have been checked and are complete and correct.

 Draft Final Order (Form F52)

-Your draft Final Order sets out the court orders.
-You'll fill in all the details, and the judge will sign it.
+Your draft Final Order sets out the court orders you're asking for.
+You fill in all the details, and the judge signs it.
 This will be your divorce order once the judge has signed it.

 Swear or affirm the affidavit(s)